Bobbi Petersen

 Bobbi Petersen is an American volleyball coach who is the head coach of the Northern Iowa women's college volleyball team.

 Early life

 Becker grew up in Dike, Iowa and played volleyball at the University of Northern Iowa.
 She was inducted in the UNI athletic hall of fame in 2003.

 Coaching career

 Northern Iowa

-Petersen has lead the Panthers for 25 seasons.
+Petersen has led the Panthers for 25 seasons.
 In 2021 she became the winningest coach in Missouri Valley Conference history with 511 wins.

 Head coaching record

 Petersen is listed as one of the best college coaches of the 21st century with over 600 wins and including 13 MVC regular season titles and 12 MVC tournament titles.